you-zhou/notes/dev.md

 This variable is usually empty.
 It is not necessary to change PYTHONPATH unless you are developing code and want to use libraries that have not been installed.

+If you had some code in /home/test/a/plot.py, but were working out of /home/test/b/, using PYTHONPATH allows access to that code.
+Otherwise, if plot.py was not installed using system or Python tools, trying to import it would raise an ImportError:
+>>> import plot
+Traceback (most recent call last):
+File "<stdin>", line 1, in <module>
+ImportError: No module named plot

 ### dir and help
 ==IMPORTANT: explore Python using dir and help.==
 #### dir()